Birchrunville, Pennsylvania: Demographics

+Arts and culture

 Local landmarks

 Birchrunville contains the Birchrunville Store Cafe, which currently houses a 40-seat restaurant.
 The building was built in 1898, and added to the National Register of Historic Places in 1978.

 Remains of a mill stand on Powder Mill Hill.

 Events

 The village holds an annual 4th of July parade.
 It was started in 1976 by local resident Ben James.
 He organized the event and gathered "a dozen elementary-school-age boys living within half a mile of the post office."
 It was cancelled in 2007 for the first time due to public drunkenness and other problems.